catid/catid.io/content/posts/affine3/affine3.md

     T_norm = [ v2-v1   v3-v1   v1 ]
              [     0       0    1 ]
 ```

+To return to the previous section [1*] we can now see why using this matrix representation intuitively has worse convergence.
+An optimizer iteratively nudges each of the 6 values based on the local gradient, but when the optimizer tries to adjust one variable independently it is unintentionally also disturbing other control points.
+Using independent variables for optimization is worth the effort.

 By simply multiplying by `Diag(1/w, 1/h)` we recover the forward affine transform matrix for rectangular images of (w, h) pixels: